 You’ve already chosen to study in the Netherlands.
-You’re also an expert when it comes to housing allowance, health insurance allowance, and all the other things related to living costs and student finance.
+You’re also an expert when it comes to housing allowance, health insurance allowance, and all the other things related to student finance.
 One more thing to add to your list: debit cards.
 We are here to help you with all things bank-related and in this case, tell you all about debit cards.
 Maybe you have one already and are looking for a better deal on one in the Netherlands or you’ve never owned one before.
 Don’t worry, we cater to everyone!
 We have all the basics you need to know about debit cards and know the best place to get one.

 What’s the difference between credit cards and debit cards?

 Both debit and credit cards are little plastic rectangles that are linked to your bank account.
 Sarcasm aside, debit cards differ from credit cards in that you can only spend the amount of money you have in your bank account.
 If you’ve loaded €100 into your account, you can only withdraw or use €100 or less.
 Debit cards don’t increase your debt like credit cards.

 In short, you’re spending your own money with debit rather than borrowing money with credit.

 You can use debit cards in most places where you can use a credit card.
 That includes restaurants and stores.
 Sometimes, you will be asked if you want to use debit or credit.
 You simply swipe your card, put in your PIN, and you’re done!
 Moreover, most online stores allow you to use debit cards as well.
 Just remember to make sure that the platform you are paying on is safe.
 Check for a green lock before the URL because you don’t want your information to be stolen!
 What’s more, you can use a debit card to withdraw cash.
 Debit cards are great if you are on a mission to become better at budgeting.
 Other than your handy budgeting journal, with a debit card you have a limit that you have to be able to manage.
 A debit card isn’t as flexible as a credit card.
 You spend what you have.